 Why are Backups Needed?

-Backups are more than necessary for such occasions; they are mission-critical for any website, server, or application today.
+Backups are mission-critical for any website, server, or application today.
 Having a reliable backup plan in place with multiple points of recovery is critical.
-Current industry standards for web hosting recommend having at least one remote backup solution and one local solution to ensure your sites and your business’s security.
+Current industry standards for web hosting recommend having at least one offsite backup solution and one local solution to ensure your site’s and business’s security.
 Creating, managing, and maintaining a website or application can be a lot of work, but backups shouldn’t be.
-Luckily, Liquid Web has multiple solutions to offer.
-All options are fully supported by Liquid Web and our trained System Recovery or Support Teams.
+Luckily, Liquid Web has multiple solutions to offer, and all options are fully supported by Liquid Web and our trained System Recovery and Support Teams.

-If you have a server that is utilizing a web hosting panel such as cPanel or Plesk, you should enable local backups from within these panels.
-A “local backup” means that the backup is stored directly on the server itself.
+If you have a server utilizing a web hosting panel such as cPanel or Plesk, you should enable local backups from within these panels.
+A local backup means that the backup is stored directly on the server itself.

 Local backups can be useful if you have many clients who may need to restore content themselves from the hosting panel(s) or do not have much content to back up.